 In New York, drivers deemed high-risk face higher car insurance premiums due to the increased risk.
 Factors such as past accidents, traffic infractions and low credit scores significantly affect premium costs.

-Use the tool below to see which company offers cheaper rates for drivers with speeding tickets, DUI convictions and at-fault accidents.
+Use this tool to compare prices from different companies and find out which is cheaper for drivers with speeding tickets, DUI convictions or at-fault accidents.

-Average cost of car insurance in New York for high-risk driver
+Average cost of car insurance for high-risk drivers in your state

-Select your state and risk factor below to see the insurance company and its
+Select your state and risk factor below to see the insurance company and its average annual full coverage rates.

-Average Annual Car Insurance Rate for At-fault bodily injury accident in New York is $2,557
+Average Annual Car Insurance Rate for At-fault bodily injury accident in Florida is $4,155

 Show Graph View